cooperhewitt/go-ucd/README.md

 ## Versions

-`go-ucd` supports Unicode 13.0 as of MONTH DAY, 2021.
+`go-ucd` supports Unicode 13.0 as of February 16, 2021 and requires Go [1.16](https://golang.org/doc/go1.16) or higher to compile.

 This package exports data defined in the `UnicodeData.txt` and the `Unihan.zip`.
 Both are available from http://unicode.org/Public/UCD/latest/ucd/.